 We teach our children good manners.
-We try to put them on the right path, since we all want to see them growing up into strong, intelligent persons.
+We try to put them on the right path because we all want to see them growing up to be strong, intelligent people.
 Are we forgetting something along the way?
-As parents, we have a responsibility to expose our children to the versatility of the world.
-Our planet is so beautiful that we can’t afford to keep them within the limits of our apartment, neighborhood, city and state.
+As parents, we have a responsibility to expose our children to the diversity of the world.
+Our planet is so beautiful that we can’t afford to keep them within the limits of our apartments, neighborhoods, cities, and states.
 We want them to know and understand other cultures.
-With each foreign language they learn throughout their lives, they become more open-minded persons.
+With each foreign language they learn, children become more open-minded.

-We can’t expect young kids to have a focused goal to learn a foreign language.
-The parent needs to awaken that interest and keep it alive with a good plan for development.
+We can’t expect young kids to have a focused goal of learning a foreign language.
+Parents need to awaken that interest and keep it alive with a good plan for development.
 You can sign them up for a course, but you’ll still be responsible for engaging them in the learning process.

 We have few tips for parents who want to make their children interested in learning foreign languages.